michaelhasey/Maasai-Skywatch/readme.md

 ## Project Page

-An expanded description of Maasai Skywatch can be found on its project webpage here:
+An expanded description of Maasai Skywatch can be found on its project page here:

 <br>